dasebe/webcachesim/README.md

 ## A simulator for CDN caching and web caching policies.

 Simulate a variety of existing caching policies by replaying request traces, and use this framework as a basis to experiment with new ones.
+A 14-day long [Wikipedia trace](#trace) is released alongside the simulator.

-The webcachesim2 simulator was built for Learning relaxed Belady (LRB), a learning-based caching algorithm.
-And it was built on top of [webcachesim](https://github.com/dasebe/webcachesim), see [References](#references) for more information.
+The webcachesim2 simulator was built to evaluate the Learning relaxed Belady algorithm (LRB), a new machine-learning-based caching algorithm.
+The simulator build on top of [webcachesim](https://github.com/dasebe/webcachesim), see [References](#references) for more information.

-In addition, we have released a 14-day long [Wikipedia trace](#trace).

-Current support algorithms:
+Currently supported caching algorithms:
 * Learning Relaxed Belady (LRB)
 * LR (linear-regression based ML caching)
 * Belady (heap-based)